hawc2/text-analysis-with-python/README.md

 In the Python programming language, only a few powerful libraries are necessary to achieve interesting results.
 The [Natural Language Toolkit](https://www.nltk.org) is a reliable library for text mining.
 The [NLTK Book](https://www.nltk.org/book/) guides you through the basic operations and functions.
 A [hands-on NLTK tutorial](https://github.com/hb20007/hands-on-nltk-tutorial) has also been created using Jupyter Notebooks.

-In this workshop, we'll use NLTK, as well as [Textblob](https://textblob.readthedocs.io/en/dev/), to process and clean text data.
+In this workshop, we'll use a combination of in-built Python functions, NLTK, [Textblob](https://textblob.readthedocs.io/en/dev/), [Spacy](https://spacy.io/), and Gensim to process and clean text data.

 ### Topic Modeling